 Are you looking to grow an attractive, easy-to-grow perennial flower?
 Then, growing Cupid’s Dart flowers is the perfect answer.
-These blue daisies look great in a flowerbed and offer a striking contrast to other flowers in the bed.
+Cupid’s Darts are not known for their fragrance.
+However, these uncommon, true-blue daisies look great in a flowerbed and offer a striking contrast to other flowers in the bed.
+There are six species, including a white variety.
+The plants are deer-resistant, so you can grow them just about anywhere you want to enjoy their perky blooms.

 Once established, perennial Cupid’s Dart plants will grow for years with little attention.
 They are drought-tolerant and don’t mind a little crowding.
 You can grow them in your flower garden.
+The plants are short-lived perennials.
+However, they are good re-seeders.
 Or, plant them in flowerpots to grow on your patio or deck.
-They will look beautiful wherever your plant them
+They will look beautiful wherever you plant them.

 Plant Height: 18″ – 24″

 Cupid’s Dart is started from seed.
 They can be directly seeded into your flower garden or started indoors for transplanting later.
+The seeds take a long time to germinate.
+So, mark the planting site.
 If started early, they can bloom the first year.

-For an early start, Plant them indoors 6 to 8 weeks before the last frost in your area.
+For an early start, plant them indoors 6 to 8 weeks or more before the last frost in your area.
+Give young seedlings as much full sunlight as possible.

 Cover Cupid’s Dart seeds lightly with soil, about 1/8″.
 Space seeds 3″-4″ apart.
 Thin seedlings to 12″ apart.